docupike/docs/docs/de/dev/addon/settings.md

 You can enforce the registration process for your add-on with the same version by passing `--force` flag to the register command.
 </details>

 **Beware**, not to store sensible data in the settings.
-User can change the settings in docupike.
+User can change the settings in i-doit up.
 If you need to store credentials or other information for the business logic for the tenant, prefer to store it in your application by tenant id.

 ## Receive the settings in your add-on